 Sponsors and supporters

-The sponsors for the 2021 OV Conference are PetAir UK and ISVPS, and Veterinary Practice is proud to be the event’s official media partner.
+The sponsors for the 2021 OV Conference are PetAir UK, ISVPS and CABI, and Veterinary Practice is proud to be the event’s official media partner.
 Mission Rabies and World Horse Welfare are official charity supporters of this year’s event.

 PetAir is a company owned and run by vets, offering a safe pet travel solution to any international destination.
 Their veterinary team are trained to help pet owners, pets and vets correctly export their pets.